 - They are affordable: the median price of a serviced lot in Melbourne’s greenfields is currently $336,000 per lot – around $178,000 less than an equivalent lot on the fringes of Sydney.

-- They are green: most new suburbs have up to 20% open space – far higher than many established Melbourne suburbs, with the Melbourne average being less than 10%.
-This involves incorporating local wetlands and preserving environmental qualities.
+- They are green: most new suburbs have up to 20% open space, which involves incorporating local wetlands and preserving environmental qualities.

 - They are walkable: at least 90% of houses in a PSP area are within a 10-minute walk of a town centre, community centres and a primary school.
 Furthermore, 90% of houses are within a five-minute walk of local parks, including sports reserves.
 Main roads have off-road bicycle paths delivered in the early stages of development.
 This focus on walking and cycling infrastructure makes greenfield areas healthy places to live.

 - They are compact: recently completed PSPs have a required density of 16 – 18 dwellings per net developable hectare – making them far more compact than many established Melbourne suburbs.

 - They have many housing options: PSP-designed areas provide a variety of housing options, including traditional houses, townhouses and apartments, so that people at different stages of their life can find the housing they want.

 - They will be located close to future jobs: our plans for new suburbs include areas designated for different types of jobs in future – including in small enterprise areas for local businesses; town centres; mixed-use areas; and industrial estates.

 Subscribe to receive our newsletter and regular updates on projects